steemian/publicGood/STEEM.md

 ```

-The context object will give you all informations you need to decide:
+A fresh copy of the context object will give you all informations you need to decide (updated every round):

 ```
 class PlayerContext: